Maximum power point tracking: Implementation

 MPPT algorithms frequently sample panel voltages and currents, then adjust the duty ratio accordingly.
 Microcontrollers implement the algorithms.
 Modern implementations often utilize more sophisticated computers for analytics and load forecasting.

 Classification

 Controllers can follow several strategies to optimize power output.
 MPPTs may switch among multiple algorithms as conditions dictate.

 Perturb and observe

 In this method the controller adjusts the voltage from the array by a small amount and measures power; if the power increases, further adjustments in that direction are tried until power no longer increases.
 This is called perturb and observe (P&O) and is most common, although this method can cause power output to oscillate.
 It is also referred to as a hill climbing method, because it depends on the rise of the curve of power against voltage below the maximum power point, and the fall above that point.
 Perturb and observe is the most commonly used method due to its ease of implementation.
+The Perturb and Observe (P&O) algorithm adjusts the operating voltage of a photovoltaic (PV) system to track the maximum power point (MPP).
+By periodically perturbing the voltage and observing the resulting change in power, the algorithm decides whether to increase or decrease the operating voltage.
+If the power increases, the perturbation continues in the same direction; otherwise, it reverses direction.
 Perturb and observe method may result in top-level efficiency, provided that a proper predictive and adaptive hill climbing strategy is adopted.